addisonvg/frogger/README.md

 -to play, user the arrow keys to navigate the player accross the field -the goal is reach the water
 -reaching the water = 1 win
--you player has 3 lives, if you come in contact with a an enemy (bug) you loose 1 life and are returned to the starting point.
+-you player start at 3, if you come in contact with a an enemy (bug) you loose 1 health and are returned to the starting point.
--if you loose all 3 lives you loose the game -"spacebar" will return your player to the starting point with no negative impact.
+-if you loose all 3 health points you loose the game -"spacebar" will return your player to the starting point with no negative impact.
 -the game starts with 9 enemies in circulation, after 3 wins, 2 additional enemies are added for each win.
 -10 wins = you win the whole game.